 goodtoknow is here to make your Christmas cooking a little bit easier.
 We've found our favourite cheap, quick and easy Christmas recipes to put together a guide for what to make and when.

 Weeks in advance

-Christmas pudding is traditionally made on Stir-up Sunday, in late November.
-It's not only a great way of getting one part of Christmas sorted early, it's also a process steeped in fun family traditions.
+Christmas pudding is traditionally made on Stir-up Sunday, which is on 22 November 2015.
+It's not only a great way of getting one part of Christmas sorted early, but a fun family tradition to start.
 Get the whole family involved in the stirring and make a wish as you go.

 Parts of Christmas dinner can also be made in advance.
 Sauces, like gravy, bread sauce and cranberry sauce, Christmas soup for starters, breadcrumbs, stock and stuffing can all be frozen and defrosted on the day.
 See more ideas for Christmas recipes to make in advance.

 To starter or not to starter?
 Christmas dinner is big enough on its own but it is nice to go all out once a year and make a special Christmas starter.
 Take a look at our easy Christmas starters for inspiration.

 And so to the main event - Christmas dinner!
 One of the most important things to get right is the turkey.
 Thankfully, we've got this handy turkey timer to help you find out how long your turkey needs to defrost and cook for, with a guide to different sizes and timings.
 Don't fancy turkey?
 Classic roast beef, roast lamb and roast chicken are all perfect mains and if you want to try something different, a slow roast roast duck or goose is sure to make an impression.
 Now all you need is some extra crispy roast potatoes, your choice of Christmas veg and sides, some Yorkshire puddings and gravy.